LoginamNet/react-simple-slider/README.md

 | `buttonMargin?` | string, number     | string, number (MIN: 0)                        | 30        | the margin of the standard slider buttons (px). using a string, you can achieve different values vertically and horizontally   |
 | `arrowColor?`   | string             | string                                         | "#000000" | [color](https://developer.mozilla.org/en-US/docs/Web/CSS/color) of the standard slider buttons arrows                          |

-> **TIP**: Both the Simple Slider and the slide wrapper have a transparent background.
-Add styles to the parent element and to each created "child" component, respectively (for example, to create a preloader).
+> **TIP**: If you want to enable the controls property and hide the buttons, you can set the value of the buttonShape to "invisible".
+This will allow users to control the slider using swipes, but not with buttons.

 **Controls Options Example**